karthi24-hub/The-Sparks-Foundation-2nd-Task-/README.md

 2) The dataset used is (https://bit.ly/3kXTdox).

-3) Now, you can run Task2.ipynb or Task2Colab.ipynb file locally or online.
+3) Now, you can run Task2.ipynb.

 4) I used inbuild Scikit Learn libraries of K-Means clustering.